project-illium/illium-documentation/docs/api/node-service.md

     // GetPeers returns a list of peers that this node is connected to rpc GetPeers(GetPeersRequest) returns (GetPeersResponse) {}

+    // GetPeerInfo returns a list of peers that this node is connected to rpc GetPeerInfo(GetPeerInfoRequest) returns (GetPeerInfoResponse) {}

     // AddPeer attempts to connect to the provided peer rpc AddPeer(AddPeerRequest) returns (AddPeerResponse) {}